 Crowning Music of Awesome: Lots of people complained about the science goofs and the plot holes.
 Film critics were absolutely merciless and wrote scathing reviews.
 But the Trevor Rabin soundtrack may have been worth the price of admission all by itself.

-"Funny Aneurysm" Moment: In the first ten minutes of the film, New York is decimated by a meteorite shower (See Harsher in Hindsight).
+"Funny Aneurysm" Moment: In the first ten minutes of the film, New York is decimated by a meteorite shower (see Harsher in Hindsight).
 It's kind of worth mentioning that in the middle of this scene there's a cabbie that screams something with each impact: "Look at that!
 Whoa!
 We're at war!
 Saddam Hussein's bombing us?"
-Oh, the innocent irony of 90s catastrophe films.
+Oh, the innocent irony of 1990s catastrophe films.

 Made even more ironic by the fact that, despite Saddam Hussein's lack of involvement in 9/11, America still ended up going back to war with him less than a decade later...

-Harsher in Hindsight: very disturbing to see the World Trade Center twin towers with huge gaping holes in them after the events of 9/11.
+Harsher in Hindsight: Very disturbing to see the original World Trade Center (Twin Towers) with huge gaping holes in them after the events of 9/11/2001.

 Not to mention the destruction of the Space Shuttles Atlantis and Independence after the Columbia disaster.

 In the beginning of the movie, Truman mentions that NASA does not have the power to detect all incoming objects.
 On February 15, 2013 a previously undetected asteroid 20 meters in diameter and weighing over 10,000 tonnes exploded above Russia in the largest airburst since the Tunguska event of 1908.
 Furthermore, videos of the airburst looked very similar to scenes of meteors falling in Armageddon.